-Our Institutes help teachers master the personal finance, entrepreneurship, and economics-related concepts in Virginia’s History and Social Science Standards of Learning and learn ways to present it in a manner that is engaging and relevant for students.
-Institutes are designed to cover a content area fully and provide teachers with classroom-ready lessons and activities.
-The Virginia Council on Economic Education and its affiliated university-based Centers for Economic Education provide institutes and workshops for teachers, K-12, to assist them in teaching entrepreneurship, economics, and personal finance.
-Programs focus on both content knowledge and engaging strategies for presenting the content to their students—all at no charge to teachers.
+You can earn recognition as a VCEE Certified Educator if you attend an entire institute and pass the post-test.
+You will master the personal finance, entrepreneurship, and economics-related concepts in Virginia’s History and Social Science Standards of Learning while also learning ways to present the concepts in a manner that is engaging and relevant for students.
+VCEE institutes are designed to cover a content area fully and provide you with classroom-ready lessons and activities—all at no charge to teachers.

 - Civics and Economics